jm24travelz/GET/README.md

 [![](http://img.youtube.com/vi/Tm-8aYyyA2Y/0.jpg)](https://www.youtube.com/watch?v=Tm-8aYyyA2Y&feature=youtu.be "Servo Motor not working")

-By adding the code below, we ensured that the washing operation in stage 4 will only be activated when WashStartTime = -1 (Initial condition) when it’s not in use.
+<p align="justify">By adding the code below, we ensured that the washing operation in stage 4 will only be activated when WashStartTime = -1 (Initial condition) when it’s not in use.
 This ensures that the 2 process will not clash.
-Initially, the servo was already activated in stage 1, and would disable the washing operation, resulting in servo motor having a “jerky” reaction.
+Initially, the servo was already activated in stage 1, and would disable the washing operation, resulting in servo motor having a “jerky” reaction. </p>

 ![servo motor rotation](https://user-images.githubusercontent.com/44767760/48539123-3d6b3a80-e8f1-11e8-9830-e103a05ec725.jpg)